 It supports an on-the-fly creative process.
 There is a main manuscript area for a project.
 Any time I cut something I think significant, it’s a snap to copy it to a note outside the manuscript area.
 All such notes and scribbles get backed up too, and their contents will show up in a search, so good-bye to that feeling that if I cut it I might lose it forever.

 And this is something I increasingly rely on:

 Decide for Yourself

 Have a visit at their site, see what it offers.
-The price is incredibly reasonable, even if you use it just for research organization and outlines.
+The price is incredibly reasonable, even if you use it just for research organization and outlines, where it really shines.

 It has become a far more useful and essential tool than I ever thought it would be.